-Panelists (left to right), Steve Barden, Karl Richter, and Tim Bern enjoy a funny moment during their panel at TAXI’s Road Rally last November.
+Panelists (left to right) Steve Barden, Karl Richter, and Tim Bern are joined on stage for a quick post-panel shot with TAXI’s Michael Laskow.

 Panelists: Karl Richter, Steve Barden, Tim Bern